Edward Preble: United States Navy service

-Second Battle of Tripoli Harbor
+First Barbary War

+Preble's squadron arrived off Cádiz on September 10.
 After signing a peace treaty with Morocco, Preble established a blockade off Tripoli.
 Stephen Decatur, William Bainbridge, Charles Stewart, Isaac Hull, Thomas Macdonough, James Lawrence, and David Porter served under his command at Tripoli.
 While commanding in Tripoli, Preble masterminded the burning of USS Philadelphia by Lieutenant Stephen Decatur on February 16, 1804, preventing the captured frigate from falling into enemy hands.
 Had Tripoli gained the use of Philadelphia, the entire blockade would have been wasted.
 Stephen Decatur and his younger brother, James Decatur, led the actual operation.

-James Decatur was killed in the fighting later that year aboard one of the squadron's attack craft.
+James Decatur was killed in the Second Battle of Tripoli Harbor later that year aboard one of the squadron's attack craft.

 Over the course of his career, Preble helped establish many of the modern Navy's rules and regulations.
 Described as a stern taskmaster, he kept high discipline upon the ships under his command.
 He also dictated that his ships be kept in a state of readiness for any action while under sail, something many US naval officers at the time did not insist upon.
 Future sea captains such as Decatur, Lawrence, and Porter took his procedures to heart at a time when the US Navy was highly unregulated.
 Many of Preble's procedures became doctrine after the establishment of an official US Navy.
 The officers serving under him during his career also went on to become influential in the Navy Department after his death, and together they proudly wore the unofficial title of "Preble's Boys".
 (When Preble took over command he discovered that his oldest officer was 30 and the youngest 15 years old.
 He therefore grumbled the Secretary of the Navy had given him "just a pack of schoolboys".)

 Preble's Mediterranean cruise led directly to the US government's firm anti-negotiation stance.
 Many Mediterranean states, including Tripoli, had been pirating American shipping vessels, ransoming the sailors, and demanding tribute to prevent future pirate attacks.
 The tribute rose after each successful payment, as did the brutality and boldness of the attacks.